 ORP Enrollment : For individuals who are simply ordering, referring, and/or prescribing on behalf of the FQHC, the ORP enrollment type is appropriate.

 Clinic-Based Physician: Some FQHCs will choose to bill Fee-for-Service (outside of PPS) for inpatient services provided by an FQHC provider, (OB services in a hospital are one example of this).
 In this case, or in similar scenarios where claims will be billed under the individual provider's NPI rather than the FQHC's, the individual can opt for the clinic-based provider application rather than the ORP enrollment.

 Both enrollment types are available through Medi-Cal's electronic Provider Application and Validation for Enrollment (PAVE) portal here.

 Medicare Provider Enrollment

 FQHCs are required to enroll as Medicare providers.
-On April 24, 2019, CMS held a webinar for health centers that described a new process for Medicare enrollment: once a new FQHC site is added into the HRSA Scope of Project, HRSA will send the site's information over to CMS and the Medicare electronic enrollment system, PECOS, will be pre-populated with the site's information.
+On April 24, 2019, CMS held a webinar for health centers that described a new process for Medicare enrollment.
+Once a new FQHC site is added into the HRSA Scope of Project, HRSA will send the site's information to CMS and the Medicare electronic enrollment system, PECOS, will be pre-populated with the site's information.
 From there, the health center will work within PECOS to complete the enrollment.
 A copy of the webinar slides including notes are available for download here, in addition to the webinar recording: download webinar slides and access webinar recording.

 CPCA Staff Contact